Selfie deaths: six people who died taking a selfie

 Accidental gunshot to the head

 Oscar Otero Aguilar made international headlines after he accidentally shot himself dead while posing for a selfie with a handgun.
-The 21 year-old Mexican had been drinking with friends when he decided to take a picture with the weapon, which discharged, killing him with a bullet to the head.
-The Telegraph notes that Aguilar's Facebook profile was full of snaps showing him posing alongside drinks, cars and women.
+The 21-year-old Mexican had been drinking with friends when he decided to take a picture with the weapon, which discharged, fatally injuring him.
+The Daily Telegraph notes that Aguilar's Facebook profile was full of snaps showing him posing alongside drinks, cars and women.